 Carol has helped her clients complete more than $2 billion in capital raising and M&A transactions.
 She is a Top 100 Small Business Influencer (2011 &2012) and has her own action figure.

-Starting something new (especially a business!) can be overwhelming, intimidating and downright scary.
-And since I have already written extensively about this topic, I decided to reach out to the CarolRoth.com contributor network of business owners, experts, advisors and entrepreneurs to find out their best advice Read More
+With the business landscape constantly changing, having flexibility in your business is a big key to success.
+So, with that in mind, I have reached out to the CarolRoth.com contributor network of business owners, experts, advisors and entrepreneurs to find out their best advice for increasing Read More